isevr/MultiDiceProbability/README.md

 The probability of getting at least 2 successes with the colored dice is: 0.6964

-To achieve a similar probability with 6-sided dice (rolling 4+), you should roll approximately 4 dice.
+To achieve a similar probability with 6-sided dice (p=0.5), you should roll approximately 4 dice.
 ```